thinq4yourself/betterup-test/documentation/GettingStarted.md

 ## Standard Workflow

-This boilerplate is structured in a way that makes it easier to work on different parts of the application with distinct focuses.
+This is structured in a way that makes it easier to work on different parts of the application with distinct focuses.

-When introducing a new feature or even starting the project from scratch:
+When introducing a new feature:

 1. **Create [`presentational components`](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)**